 Stricter control on client certificate validation

-The NetScaler appliance accepts valid Intermediate-CA certificates if issued by a single Root-CA. That is, if only the Root-CA certificate is bound to the virtual server, and that Root-CA validates any intermediate certificate sent with the client certificate, the appliance trusts the certificate chain and the handshake is successful.
+The Citrix ADC appliance accepts valid Intermediate-CA certificates if one Root-CA issues the certificates.
+That is, if only the Root-CA certificate is bound to the virtual server, and any intermediate certificate sent with the client certificate is validated by that Root-CA, the appliance trusts the certificate chain and the handshake is successful.

 At the command prompt, type: